-What is relationship between tables in relational databases?
+What is the relationship between tables in relational databases?

-A relationship, in databases, is a situation that exists between two tables that defines how records in one table is related to the records in other table.
-Practically, we may need to reflect three different king of relationship, namely:
+A relationship, in databases, is a situation that exists between two tables that define how records in one table is related to the records in other tables.
+Practically, we may need to reflect three different kind of relationship, namely:

 - One to one relationship